 "If I can help people avoid incredibly painful moments like my own experience with my mother, I’m committed to doing so.
 Our family was forced to watch her decline, slowing losing all of our family memories.
 It was heart-wrenching.
 If I can help people supplement their brain health for both today’s and tomorrow’s memories, it’s a crusade for me.
 Babies to boomers, everyone can benefit from prioritizing brain health.

 Had I known what I know now about taking care of your brain and had the Memory Health brain supplement been available earlier, things may have worked out differently for my mother.
 Please know that my main message in sharing my mother’s story is one of hope.
 The sooner we all take proactive steps towards supporting our brain health, the better off we’re going to be — now and in the future.

 I want to encourage you to take the first step toward better brain health today.
 With that said, I am offering you a great incentive to start your journey towards a healthier brain and a happier life.
 There’s no better time to start your family’s journey to better brain health than the start of a new year and a new decade.”

 Start prioritizing and protecting your brain health today.
-Take 30 percent off your first three months when you sign up to subscribe to Memory Health.
-After the three months, you’ll continue to save 10 percent on every box.
+Take 10 percent off every month when you sign up to subscribe to Memory Health.